NCI-HTAN-Jamborees/Differential-Gene-Expression/README.md

 This project is licensed under the [MIT](https://github.com/NCI-HTAN-Jamborees/Differential-Gene-Expression/blob/main/LICENSE).

-## Tools being used

-* Scanpy for data processing
-* DESeq2 for differential gene expression analysis [correct?]
-* GENIE3 for network inference

 ### References

 Huynh-Thu et al, PLoS One 2010: "Inferring regulatory networks from expression data using tree-based methods"